UMD-Electron-Ring/ControlsWebInterface/README.md

 # ControlsWebInterface

-A simple web interface through ajax to view live magnet PV data.
+A simple web interface through ajax to view live PV data.
 This is a work in progress.